 The FDA will continue to test the glyphosate levels in crops and publish their findings.

-File a Roundup Lawsuit With Sokolove Law
+File a Glyphosate Lawsuit with Sokolove Law

 Our team of case managers is available 24/7 to answer your questions.
-If you believe you may be eligible to file a Roundup lawsuit, call Sokolove Law today at (800) 995-1212 or start a free case review.
+If you believe you may be eligible to file a Glyphosate Roundup lawsuit, call Sokolove Law today at (800) 995-1212 or start a free case review.

 All brands are trademarks of their respective companies.